 Clinical Research Training (SEARCH)

-Applications are now OPEN for the Winter 2023 SEARCH term!
-Please see below for how to apply.
+Applications are now OPEN for the Fall 2023 SEARCH term.
+Please see below for instructions on how to apply.

 What is SEARCH?

 The SickKids Emergency Assistants for Research in Child Health (SEARCH) program is an educational initiative of the SickKids Emergency Department (ED), with the aim to facilitate patient-specific research efforts in the ED.
 This includes both formal research such as randomized controlled trials, and quality improvement projects.

 SEARCH Volunteers function as trainee research assistants, and will be trained to help screen and enroll eligible patients into multiple research studies that are currently recruiting in the ED.
 The specific goals of this initiative are to provide a constant research presence in the ED, to improve recruitment rates for ongoing studies, and to educate and mentor future research and/or health care professionals.